 Unfortunately, fleas happen.
 Especially if you’ve rescued your kitten from a barn or a homeless situation or if the mother cat herself has fleas.

 These itch-inducing, blood-sucking parasites can cause anemia, flea bite dermatitis and other health issues in your new fur baby, so you will want to remove them as soon as possible.
-Plus, once fleas have entered into your home, they are even more difficult to eradicate.
+Plus, once they have entered into your home, they are even more difficult to eradicate.

 Adult fleas are flat, brownish-colored and have many legs, which help them jump around 100 times their height.
-If you don’t actually see any fleas on your kitten (because they are so quick) you can part your kitten’s fur and look for dark pepper-like debris on its skin.
+If you don’t actually see any on your kitten (because they are so quick) you can part your kitten’s fur and look for dark pepper-like debris on its skin.
 This is actually the waste the flea leaves behind after feeding on your kitten.

 Remove the kitten from the water and place her on a dry towel.
 Apply flea shampoo made specifically for kittens according to directions.
-Lather it into the kitten’s fur and skin.
+Lather it into the fur and skin.

 Submerge your kitten up to her neck once again to rinse off all the shampoo.
 Now place her back on the towel.